Tarabai Shinde

 Tarabai Shinde (1850–1910) was a feminist activist who protested patriarchy and caste in 19th century India.
 She is known for her published work, Stri Purush Tulana ("A Comparison Between Women and Men"), originally published in Marathi in 1882.
 The pamphlet is a critique of caste and patriarchy, and is often considered the first modern Indian feminist text.
 It was very controversial for its time in challenging the Hindu religious scriptures themselves as a source of women's oppression, a view that continues to be controversial and debated today.
 She was a member of Satyashodhak Samaj.

 Early life and family

-Born in Maratha Family in the year 1850 to Bapuji Hari Shinde in Buldhana, Berar Province, in present-day Maharashtra, she was a founding member of the Satyashodhak Samaj, Pune.
+Born in Marathi Family in the year 1850 to Bapuji Hari Shinde in Buldhana, Berar Province, in present-day Maharashtra, she was a founding member of the Satyashodhak Samaj, Pune.
 Her father was a radical and head clerk in the office of Deputy Commissioner of Revenues, he also published a book titled, "Hint to the Educated Natives" in 1871.
 There was no girls' school in the area.
-Tarabai was the only daughter and was taught Marathi, Sanskrit and English by her father.
+Tarabai was the only daughter who was taught Marathi, Sanskrit and English by her father.
 She also had four brothers.
 Tarabai was married when quite young, but was granted more freedom in the household than most other Marathi wives of the time since her husband moved into her parents' home.